euugenechou/lempel-ziv-suite/README.md

 ### Building

-The following instructions apply to each implementation:
-To build both the encoder and decoder:
+To build both the encoder and decoder for each implementation:

     make all
     make